Andrew has many years of experience cooking and enjoys creating unusual meals in the kitchen.

 7. Beach Bum

 A truly exotic little number.
-Take some meat, something from the sea, and a classic British sauce and what have you got?
+Take some meat that has recently been swimming, something from the sea, and a classic British sauce and what have you got?

 Ingredients: Tinned Sardines or Pilchards, seaweed, Worcestershire sauce.

 Seaweed can be difficult to find in the supermarket so substitute raw onion, shallot rings or a garlic dressing and wait for the taste to burst through.

 This combination again involves meat with something sweet.
 Sounds like a Hollywood marriage.